Alleged British use of chemical weapons in the Iraqi Revolt: Allegations that gas was used

+Disputation of the allegations

 Another historian, Lawrence James, stated, "By September the local commander, General Sir Aylmer Haldane, was beginning to get the upper hand, although he was still desperate enough to clamour for large supplies of poison gas.
 It was not needed, for air power had given his forces the edge whenever the going got tough".
 On whether gas was used he writes that: "RAF Officers asked Churchill ... for use of poison gas.
 He agreed but it was not used".

 Niall Ferguson, in his 2006 book The War of the World, wrote: "To end the Iraqi Insurgency of 1920 ... the British relied on a combination of aerial bombardment and punitive village burning expeditions.
 Indeed, they even contemplated using mustard gas too, though supplies proved unavailable".
 Anthony Clayton wrote in The Oxford History of the British Empire that "the use of poisonous gas was never sanctioned".

 A December 2009 article in the Journal of Modern History by R. M. Douglas of Colgate University went through the surviving documentary sources and concluded that "while at various moments tear gas munitions were available in Mesopotamia, circumstances seeming to call for their use existed, and official sanction to employ them had been received, at no time during the period of the mandate did all three of these conditions apply" and that it was clear that no poison gas was used.